fuhoi/android.arrowforgithub/README.md

 The architectural pattern chosen was Model-View-Presenter (MVP) as a balance between separation of concerns, existing knowledge and speed to a minimum viable product.

+User takes action -> View talks to Presenter -> Presenter talks to Data -> Presenter tells View what to do.

 # Libraries

 3rd party libraries: